ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/7-ChangeLog.md

   * This update specifically addresses the [Harmony Habiliment](https://www.nexusmods.com/baldursgate3/mods/12650) mod.
 The contents of the mod have been updated with prices that reflect their relative value to other magic items.
 The amazing magic shirt has been moved to a vendor close to the start of Act 3.
 The whole set is no longer sold for a measly 100 gp available on multiple vendors.
 The rest of the items are distributed across multiple Act 1 vendors.
 5. ADDED Horizon Walker, a Ranger subclass.
 6. ADDED Hats of Power, meaning more +2 stat hats are for sale in Sorcerous Sundries.
+7. WIPED Modscache.
+So it turns out Goon's library wasn't loading in the last update at all.
+Which probably broke a lot of custom CX encounters.
+Woops.
+In my defense I'm learning new update workflows with the new MO2 plugin!

 # Listonomicon v2.3.1